 What is SQL?

-A domain specific language developed to manage the data and kept in relational database management system is called SQL.
-SQL stands for Structured Query Language and is developed by ISO/IEC and the typing discipline is made stronger.
-The statements are used to perform many operations on database such as retrieval of data, updating data, removing and renaming data and deleting data.
-Oracle, SyBase, Microsoft SQL Server is some of the databases that uses SQL language.
-We cannot call SQL as a programming language but it has some standards to create procedural extensions so that the functionalities can be extended to form a programming language.
+A domain-specific language developed to manage the data and kept in a relational database management system is called SQL.
+SQL stands for Structured Query Language and is developed by ISO/IEC, and the typing discipline is made stronger.
+The statements are used to perform many operations on a database, such as retrieval of data, updating data, removing and renaming data, and deleting data.
+Oracle, Sybase, Microsoft SQL Server is some of the databases that use SQL language.
+We cannot call SQL a programming language, but it has some standards to create procedural extensions so that the functionalities can be extended to form a programming language.

 It is a language used to query over tabular data.
-Unlike other languages, SQL is a declarative language, one just needs to specify the result that they want to see and submit the query to RDBMS.
+Unlike other languages, SQL is a declarative language; one just needs to specify the result that they want to see and submit the query to RDBMS.
 RDBMS executes the code at the backend and gives the desired output.
-Whereas in a procedural language we have to tell a computer each and every step to perform in order to get the output.
-So if you want to select data from the above table you just need to write below query and execute it.
+Whereas in procedural language, we have to tell a computer each and every step to perform in order to get the output.
+So if you want to select data from the above table, you just need to write the below query and execute it.

 SELECT * FROM CustomerDetail;

 A confusion with SQL is the syntax of SQL query.
 The elements are not executed in the order they are used in the query.
-Consider selecting data from above CustomerDetail table.
+Consider selecting data from the above CustomerDetail table.